 Chair Members

-Chairman's and Corporate Governance Committee CHF 300000 CHF 200000
+Chair's and Corporate Governance Committee CHF 300000 CHF 200000

 Compensation Committee CHF 150000 CHF 70000

+Nomination Committee CHF 150000 CHF 70000

-Nomination and Sustainability Committee CHF 150000 CHF 70000
+Sustainability Committee CHF 150000 CHF 70000

 Audit Committee CHF 150000 CHF 100000

-(a) The Chairman and the CEO Committee fees are included in their total remuneration.
+(a) The Chair and the CEO Committee fees are included in their total remuneration.

-The above fees and allowances cover the period between the Annual General Meeting 2019 and the Annual General Meeting 2020.
+The above fees and allowances cover the period between the Annual General Meeting 2021 and the Annual General Meeting 2022.
 Board membership and Committee fees are paid 50% in cash (in two half-yearly instalments) and 50% in Nestlé S.A. shares, which are subject to a three-year blocking period.
+The payments will be done in arrears.

-Additional fees are paid to one member of the Board of Directors who serves as a member of the Creating Shared Value (CSV) Council (CHF 25 000), and to one member of the Board of Directors who serves on the Steering Committee of the Nestlé Institute of Health Sciences (CHF 10 000).
+Additional fees are paid to one member of the Board of Directors who serves as a member of the Creating Shared Value (CSV) Council (CHF 25 000), and to one member of the Board of Directors who serves on the Nestlé Science & Technology Advisory Council (CHF 25 000).

-In his capacity as active, non-executive Chairman, Mr Paul Bulcke, if re-elected, will receive - as all other non-executive members of the Board of Directors - a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
-The Chairman's remuneration reflects certain responsibilities for the direction and control of the Group, the support of Nestlé Health Science through its Strategic Advisory Board and the direct leadership of Nestlé's interests in L'Oréal.
-Mr Paul Bulcke also co-chairs the 2030 Water Resources Group (WRG), and represents Nestlé as member of the European Roundtable of Industrialists (ERT).
+Paul Bulcke in his capacity as active, non-executive Chairman, receives his compensation in Nestlé S.A. shares, which are blocked for three years.
+This in particular reflects certain responsibilities for the direction and control of the Group including the support to the CEO, the chairmanship of the Nestlé Science & Technology Advisory Council, the support of Nestlé Health Science through its Strategic Advisory Council, and the direct leadership of Nestlé's interests in L'Oréal.
+He maintains close relationships with important shareholders including through worldwide Chairman's Roundtables.
+Paul Bulcke also chairs the 2030 Water Resources Group (WRG) and represents Nestlé as Chairman of the European Roundtable of Industrialists (ERT) and as Chairman of the WEF Community of Chairpersons.
 The proposed remuneration includes all compensation received in relation to these activities.

-Five-year history of Board of Directors compensation (including company contributions to social security)^(a):
+Five-year history of Board of Directors compensation (including company contributions to social security)(a):

-From AGM 2014 to AGM 2015 CHF 11.3 million

-From AGM 2015 to AGM 2016 CHF 10.8 million

 From AGM 2016 to AGM 2017 CHF 10.0 million

 From AGM 2017 to AGM 2018 CHF 9.2 million

 From AGM 2018 to AGM 2019 CHF 8.7 million

+From AGM 2019 to AGM 2020 CHF 9.1 million (b)

+From AGM 2020 to AGM 2021 CHF 9.3 million (b)